phidatahq/phidata/README.md

 ### Create your codebase

 Create your codebase using the `llm-app` template pre-configured with FastApi, Streamlit and PgVector.
-Use this codebase as a starting point for your LLM product.

 ```shell
 phi ws create -t llm-app -n llm-app
 ```

-This will create a folder named `llm-app`
+This will create a folder named `llm-app` in the current directory.

 ### Serve your LLM App using Streamlit